jerryscript-project/iotjs/docs/Writing-New-Builtin-Module.md

   return console;
 }
 ```
-The return value of initializer function (in this case, `JObject* console`,) will be passed to JavaScript side, as a return value of calling `process.binding(process.binding.modulename)`.
+The return value of initializer function (in this case, `JObject* console`,) will be passed to JS-side, as a return value of calling `process.binding(process.binding.modulename)`.
 Simply calling `new JObject()` will create a JavaScript object in c++ code.

 And you might want to define some functions and properties to the newly created object. `JObject::SetMethod()` will register a native handler as a JavaScript function property.
 (That's how we called `consoleBuiltin.stdout()` in JavaScript.)
 And `JObject::SetProperty()` will define a non-function property into object.
 You can find the example of registering a constant value as a JavaScript property in `src/iotjs_module_constants.cpp`.

 ### Native handler

-Native handler reads arguments from JavaScript, executes native operations(, and returns the final value to JavaScript if necessary).
+Native handler reads arguments from JavaScript, executes native operations, and returns the final value to JavaScript.

+#### Arguments and Return

 Let's see an example in `src/iotjs_module_console.cpp`:

 ```c++
 JHANDLER_FUNCTION(Stdout) {
   JHANDLER_CHECK(handler.GetArgLength() == 1);